XxRoberto24xX/CaptureAIT/README.md

 ## Getting Started

-To set up and run the project locally:
+To set up and run the project locally you will need:

 1. **Clone the Repository**:
    ```bash